vunguyen95/qlik2048/README.md

 3. Animation Flow

 - is handled in `handleMove()`.
 Divided into two phases:
-  - Sliding phase: `movemetnData` is set in the state, which triggers the CSS transition.
+  - Sliding phase: `movementData` is set in the state, which triggers the CSS transition.
 User is disabled with `isAnimating()` flag.
   - Update phase: A `setTimeout`, timed to match animation duration, fires to complete the move.
 After that, `newBoard, allMergeTiles, newTiles` is set, triggering animation.
 Also re-enables user input.
 Animation data is cleared with `useEffect`.